-We invite individual faculty members, departments, and student organizations to submit nominations of faculty members whose teaching is of such quality that it merits recognition and award.
+Individual faculty members, departments, and student organizations are invited to submit nominations of faculty members whose teaching is of such quality that it merits recognition and award.
 The committee encourages the nomination of any exceptional distinguished teacher, regardless of specialty or rank.
-Twelve outstanding teachers received awards in 2016.
-A list of past recipients is found on the Secretary of the Faculty website.

 The UW-Madison faculty distinguished teaching awards are: